-One rescuer continues the search for the buried subject closest to him, the other rescuer should directly search for the second buried subject, without having to mark slightly further apart is now highlighted in the list and the rescuer will be lead to its position.
+One rescuer continues the search for the buried subject closest to him, the other rescuer should directly search for the second buried subject, without having to mark the first one.
+Therefore he presses the -key, the second buried subject who is slightly further apart is now highlighted in the list and the rescuer will be lead to its position.